GENI-NSF/geni-tools/README-stitching.txt

   ExoSM's allocation of resources at that rack.
 You can control in stitcher whether you use the local racks or the ExoSM, by using the `--useExoSM` or `--noExoSM` options.
-  - If your request uses multiple ExoGENI sites, stitcher will get those resources from the ExoSM (an ExoGENI requirement).
+  - By default, stitcher uses ExoGENI stitching between ExoGENI aggregates, by submitting such requests to the ExoSM.
+Supplying `--noEGStitching` forces stitcher to try to use GENI stitching between such aggregates.
  - Be sure to see the list of Known Issues below.

 === Stitching Computation Service ===